 Update the PowerShell Az Modules in the Azure Automation Accounts

-Sometimes a scripted action or PowerShell script that works locally fails in Nerdio Manager with an error such as:
+Sometimes a scripted action or PowerShell script that works locally fails in Nerdio Manager .
+You may see an error that looks something like this:

-Sometimes the error message is different, or the error message suggests upgrading your PowerShell Az modules.
+The actual error message you receive may be different, or the error message may suggest upgrading your PowerShell Az modules.
 These errors can often be resolved by upgrading the PowerShell Az module or modules used by the scripted action automation account.
 This topic guides you through how to update PowerShell Az modules in the Azure automation account.

 To update the PowerShell Az module in the Azure automation account: